• Skip to primary navigation

 September 20, 2022Ashburn, Historical Documents, Rebecca, Sycamore

-In 1954, in perhaps one of the most groundbreaking U.S. Supreme Court rulings, Chief Justice Earl Warren and the rest of the Court’s unanimous decision in the case Brown V. Board of Education that segregation of public schools violated the Equal Protection Clause of the 14th amendment launched a cultural change all across the country.
+In 1954, in perhaps one of the most groundbreaking U.S. Supreme Court rulings, Chief Justice Earl Warren and the rest of the Court’s unanimous decision in the case Brown V. Board of Education that segregation of public schools violated the Equal Protection Clause of the 14th Amendment launched a cultural change all across the country.
 However, it did not mean immediate action.
 In fact, much of the burden on how or when to integrate was placed on the local courts and school boards.
-As you can imagine, that meant dragging of feet, particularly in the South where racial tensions were at an all-time high.
+As you can imagine, that meant dragging of feet, particularly in the South, where racial tensions were at an all-time high.

 Page 11 of the unanimous Supreme Court ruling of 5/17/1954 in Brown v.
 Board of Education that state-sanctioned segregation of public schools violated the 14th Amendment, marking the end of the “separate but equal” precedent.
 View in National Archives Catalog